fiskaltrust/portal-manual-doc/doc/handbook-fr/posoperator.md

 ### Invitation of PosOperators by PosDealers

-The invitation of a PosOperator can only be made by a PosDealer, but not by a PosCreator or consultant.
+The invitation of a PosOperator can only be made by a PosDealer and not by a PosCreator or consultant.

 However, the role of a PosDealer can also be activated by these companies and thus taken over in parallel to another role. (see chapter "[Roles](company.md#roles)")